 AI Applications in Conservation and Biodiversity

-Conservation isn't just about fences and rangers anymore—it’s about algorithms.
-AI in conservation is currently being used to develop nature-based solutions for carbon sequestration, helping us figure out exactly which forest layouts absorb the most CO2.
+Conservation has moved beyond fences and rangers to algorithms.
+AI in conservation develops nature-based solutions for carbon sequestration by identifying which forest layouts absorb the most CO2.

-Even more impressive?
 Machine learning in ecology has changed how we protect endangered species.
-Image recognition software can now identify individual animals—like a specific giraffe or snow leopard—from grainy camera trap footage.
+Image recognition software can now identify individual animals, such as a specific giraffe or snow leopard, from grainy camera trap footage.
 This allows for population tracking without ever disturbing the animals.
-AI is even helping us find "climate refugia," identifying the specific areas that will stay cool as the rest of the world warms up.
+AI is also helping find "climate refugia," identifying the specific areas that will stay cool as the rest of the world warms up.

 How Students Can Use AI to Excel in Environmental Science